I'm a member

 POLICYUse of CPM in the home setting may be considered medically necessary as an adjunct to physical therapy in the following situations:

-Use of CPM in the home setting for all other conditions is considered investigational.
+Use of CPM in the home setting for all other conditions is considered not medically necessary.

 POLICY GUIDELINESInvestigative service is defined as the use of any treatment procedure, facility, equipment, drug, device, or supply not yet recognized by certifying boards and/or approving or licensing agencies or published peer review criteria as standard, effective medical practice for the treatment of the condition being treated and as such therefore is not considered medically necessary.